Sonnenwagen Aachen: Huawei Sonnenwagen (2017)

 The first solar car Huawei Sonnenwagen is named after the 2017 main sponsor, Huawei, and was specifically designed to comply with and perform well in the Challenger-class of the Bridgestone World Solar Challenge 2017.
 The overall design resembles a catamaran with two ship-like bodies encasing the four wheels, and a large, horizontal wing in between carrying the solar cells.
 This design minimizes frontal area to reduce aerodynamic drag while maximizing exposure of the solar cells to solar irradiation.
 The driver sits between the wheels on the right side under a curved cockpit glass and is protected by race-grade seat belts and a strong roll bar.

-With a carbon fiber outer hull, the car weights less than 200 kg.
+With a carbon fiber outer hull, the car weighs less than 200 kg.
 4 m2 of high-efficiency silicon solar cells are powering the car and charging the buffer battery, employing maximum power point trackers (MPPTs) to maximize energy yield.
 A single custom-built electric motor propels the car to cruising speeds of approx. 70 km/h, with a top speed of more than 130 km/h.

 The car entered the World Solar Challenge 2017 with start number 70.